 Stress is often called ‘the silent killer’ as it can lead to heart disease, suicide, poor immune function, cancer, chronic pain and high blood pressure.
 Here are some stress-busting ideas to create a happier, calmer life…

 - Do something you love When you’re frazzled, stressed and angry, you often lose your sense of self.
 What makes you feel good?
-It could be meeting up with a friend for coffee, browsing a bookshop, having a bath, going for a run in the woods, crafting, doing a crossword, visiting a gallery, yoga…whatever it is, make sure you schedule it in at least once a week, if not more often.
+It could be meeting up with a friend for coffee, browsing a bookshop, having a bath, going for a run in the woods, crafting, doing a crossword, yoga…whatever it is, make sure you schedule it in at least once a week, if not more often.
 Stick to the commitment in the same way you would an important appointment, no excuses!

 - Laugh!
 Laughing lowers stress hormones such as cortisol and adrenaline and strengthens the immune system by releasing health-enhancing hormones.
 Call up a friend, read a funny book, make up silly stories with your kids, or watch a comedy.